-To make user attributes available in a signed JSON web token (JWT) sent to the application in a header, create a JWT identity mapping.
+To make user attributes available in a signed JSON Web Token (JWT) sent to the application using a header, create a JWT identity mapping.

-Define the JSON Web Token (JWT) issuer and signing configuration in the Configuring auth token management procedure.
+Define the JWT issuer and signing configuration in Configuring auth token management.

-When configuring identity mappings, the dot notation is supported so that session token structure can be maintained.
+When configuring identity mappings, PingAccess supports dot notation to maintain session token structure.
 For example, if the session token contains the following entry: